CIRCUS FOR HIRE IN SCHOOLS

-Happy’s Circus is dedicated to bringing the enchanting world of circus to schools across the UK, raising substantial funds and promoting community spirit.
+Happy’s Circus for hire.
+We are dedicated to bringing the enchanting world of circus to schools across the UK, raising substantial funds and promoting community spirit.
 Founded in 1992, Happy’s Circus is the market leader with over two decades of experience of working with PTAs and Schools

 “Millions raised since 1992”